F3Set/F3Set/README.md

 ## Dataset
 Refer to the READMEs in the [data](https://github.com/F3EST/F3Tennis/tree/main/data) directory for pre-processing and setup instructions.

+## Anotation Tool
+We also introduce a general annotation pipeline and tool to help the community of other domain experts create new $F^3$ datasets ([here](https://github.com/F3Set/F3Set/tree/main/annotation-tool)).

 ## Basic usage
 To train all baseline models, use `python3 train_f3set_baselines.py <dataset_name> <frame_dir> -s <save_dir> -m <model_arch> -t <head_arch>`.